dell/omnia/docs/source/Utils/AdditionalNIC.rst

     * ``netmask_bits``: The 32-bit "mask" used to divide an IP address into subnets and specify the network's available hosts.
     * ``static_range``: The static range of IPs to be provisioned on target nodes.
 This indicates that only a certain static range is available to Omnia.

-* In addition to the above mentioned properties, the following properties are also applicable for additional NICs:
+* In addition to the above mentioned properties, the following properties are also applicable and can be added in ``input/network_spec.yml`` for additional NICs:

     * ``CIDR``: Classless or Classless Inter-Domain Routing (CIDR) addresses use variable length subnet masking (VLSM) to alter the ratio between the network and host address bits in an IP address.